-Most Expensive Items Sold In Discogs Marketplace For November 2016
+Most Expensive Albums, Singles & Stuff Sold On Discogs – November 2016

 Well, we made it: welcome to 2017, everyone!
 So long, 2016!
 See you…well, see you never again!
-Except, actually, see you right now, because today’s Top 30 of Most Expensive Items Sold On Discogs dates back to November of 2016, a month we’d probably all do well to forget.
+Except, actually, see you right now, because today’s Top 30 of most expensive albums, singles, EPs and other items sold on Discogs dates back to November of 2016, a month we’d probably all do well to forget.

 Instead, though, let’s just stare that ugly mug right in the eyes, take it by the itsy-bitsy hands and celebrate the good things it’s brought along.
 Those good things obviously include Discogs sales stats.
 Pretty convenient for us, I guess, because that’s exactly what we’re here to talk about.
 That and party hats.

 Yes, indeed: party hats!
 Go find a nice fancy one.
 Oh, you know you’ve got one sitting around from last week’s celebrations.
 It’s probably all sparkly with plastic fringe and tassels coming out the top.
 Okay, dig it out from behind the couch and slap that sucker on because where we’re going we definitely need dazzling hats.
 We’re headed for all tomorrow’s parties!

 That’s right, this month’s most expensive release is the 1966 single version of the Velvet Underground and Nico performing All Tomorrow’s Parties.
 If you’re more familiar with the album version (from 1967’s The Velvet Underground & Nico, naturally), just picture that, like, chopped in half.
 That’s pretty much it.